Patty Klein by Jan Steeman

 Eppo

-When Sjors and Eppo merged into the new comic magazine Eppo in 1975, Patty Klein was assigned to write the classic 'Sjors en Sjimmie' comic, which was by now drawn by Robert van der Kroft.
-The editors wanted a return to the original 1930s set-up, when Frans Piët drew gag pages in a typically Dutch setting, instead of the science fiction adventures by Jan Steeman of the previous years.
+When in 1975 Sjors and Eppo merged into the new comic magazine Eppo, Patty Klein was assigned to write the classic 'Sjors en Sjimmie' comic, by then drawn by Robert van der Kroft.
+The editors wanted a return to the comic's original 1930s set-up, when Frans Piët drew gag pages in a typically Dutch setting, instead of the science fiction adventures by Jan Steeman of the previous years.
 Patty Klein wrote the comic until mid 1977, when Wilbert Plijnaar and Jan van Die "hijacked" the comic away from her.
 The new writers had turned to the editors and claimed they could do a better job.
 After a couple of test pages, the editors were convinced and unceremoniously took Klein off the comic.
-In the following years, she anonymously wrote some stories of 'De Leukebroeders' for Uco Egmond and Peer Coolen, and also succeeded Toon van Driel as the scriptwriter of 'De Sukkels' (1985-1986) for artist Bart Slijp.
+In the following years, she anonymously wrote some stories of 'De Leukebroeders' for Uco Egmond and Peer Coolen, and also succeeded Toon van Driel as scriptwriter of 'De Sukkels' (1985-1986) for artist Bart Slijp.

-Further comics work of the 1970s include advertising comics for the 3 Musketeers chocolate bars of Mars, two political comics for Groningen Nu, short stories and quizzes for Tina Club, cartoons for Ryam notebooks, an instruction booklet for the Nieuw Rotterdam Groep, and some plots for the 'Jan, Jans en de Kinderen' comic by Jan Kruis.
-Klein also wrote plots for 'Moeps Pepernoot', a comic strip developed by Jan Kruis and Jan van der Voo for the society magazine Story in 1974.
-In addition to comics, Klein wrote episodes for Lo Hartog van Banda's TV series 'Ti Ta Tovenaar', as well as an audio play adaptation, released on vinyl record.
-With Eli Asser, she wrote comical anecdotes about Dutch history for the section 'Zij maakten geschiedenis' in the TV show 'NOS-Kiosk', a production of Joop Geesink.
-A compilation book was published in 1973 with illustrations by Frits Kloezeman and Jan van Haasteren.
+Further comics work of the 1970s included advertising comics for the 3 Musketeers chocolate bars of Mars, two political comics for Groningen Nu, short stories and quizzes for Tina Club, cartoons for Ryam notebooks, an instruction booklet for the Nieuw Rotterdam Groep insurance company, and some plots for the 'Jan, Jans en de Kinderen' comic by Jan Kruis in Libelle magazine.
+In 1974, Klein also wrote plots for 'Moeps Pepernoot', a comic strip developed by Jan Kruis and Jan van der Voo for the society magazine Story.
+In addition to comics, Klein wrote episodes for Lo Hartog van Banda's TV series 'Ti Ta Tovenaar', as well as an audio play adaptation, released on a vinyl record.
+With Eli Asser, she wrote comical anecdotes about Dutch history for the section 'Zij maakten geschiedenis' of the TV show 'NOS-Kiosk', a production of Joop Geesink.
+A compilation book of the feature was published in 1973 with illustrations by Frits Kloezeman and Jan van Haasteren.

 Jong Geluk, a story by Patty Klein and Thé Tjong Khing for De Vrije Balloen #2